 - joint stiffness (particularly the hip)

-- muscle tightness (particularly the hamstrings and quadriceps)
+- muscle tightness (particularly the hamstrings, hip flexors and quadriceps)

 - inadequate warm up

-- muscle weakness (especially the hamstrings and gluteals)
+- muscle weakness (especially the hamstrings, gluteals and quadriceps)

 - poor pelvic or core stability